krishnams0ni/ViziMed/README.md

 ## Data Security

+- User passwords are hashed for secure storage
 - Patient data is stored locally in an SQLite database
 - Images are stored in the `/static/images` directory
 - User authentication is required to access any patient data